nhs-digital-gp-it-futures/platform-helm/docs/run-local.md

 ### Set up Ingress

 Ingress is required for the identity api to work.
-To enable the ingress, execute these two snippets in shell of your preference
+To enable the ingress, execute these three snippets in shell of your preference

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx